squinkylabs/Demo/docs/analyzer.md

 An analyzer will draw a real time graph, where the x axis is frequency, and the y axis is amount, or volume, in decibels.

+The Bogaudio analyzer has a lot of settings.
+Many of the default setting are appropriate for this sensitive measuring, but not all of them:

+* Quality.
+This defaults to "good", but set it to "ultra".
+Very important.
+* Window.
+The default Kaiser window is a good choice.
+* Amplitude range.
+The default 60 dB range is good.
+That's what we used here.
+* Frequency range.
+We use the default "full".

 Here is what white noise looks like:

 ![white noise](./fft-noise.png)